Vansio3/article-assistant-extension/README.md

 |   |-- settings-icon.svg
 |   |-- speaker-icon.svg
 |   |-- stop-icon.svg
 |-- manifest.json           # Core extension configuration, permissions, and scripts.
-|-- config.js             # Your private configuration (API key, model name).
 |-- background.js           # Service worker; handles API calls and background tasks.
 |-- content.js              # Injected into pages to extract content via Readability.js.
 |-- Readability.js          # The content parsing library from Mozilla.
 |-- sidepanel.html          # The main HTML structure for the side panel UI.
 |-- sidepanel.css           # All styles for the side panel, including dark mode.
 |-- sidepanel.js            # Handles all UI logic, state, and user interactions.
-|-- send-icon.svg         # Icon for the chat "send" button.
 |-- README.md               # You are here!
+|-- config.js.example       # Example configuration file for users to copy.
 ```